pepurion/aleph/content/Gameplay/Crafting.md

 #### Crafting
 Material components can generally be crafted by combining lesser materials into more powerful alloy or composite.

-When crafting a component, an Engineering check is made.
+When crafting a component, a Control check is made.
 Upon fail, all components are destroyed.
 Crude materials cannot be used.

 - **Enhanced** Material
 	- 2 Common Material
-	- Diff 12 Engineering check
+	- Diff 12 Control check
 - **Advanced** Material
 	- 2 Enhanced Material
-	- Diff 18 Engineering check
+	- Diff 18 Control check
 - **Elite** Material
 	- 2 Advanced Material
-	- Diff 24 Engineering check
+	- Diff 24 Control check
 - **Prime** Material
 	- 2 Elite Material
-	- Diff 30 Engineering check
+	- Diff 30 Control check

 ### Refinement Components
 **RC** are small stuff that makes an item lighter, smaller or more efficient.
 This might be precious metals, alchemical substrates or even nanotechnology.